 Such actions can have a dramatic and irreparable impact on a business, such that urgent court assistance may be required to seek to prevent the landlord from enforcing such terms of the lease.
 In these cases, it is critical to seek prompt and effective legal assistance.

 Similarly, shopping mall landlords may need to seek urgent court assistance where a tenant’s action or inaction has caused and will continue to cause harm to the shopping mall’s visitors or other tenants.
 In such cases, seeking inunctive relief may be necessary to avoid further harm to the shopping mall at large.

 Gilbertson Davis LLP

 We provide cost-efficient and timely advice and representation to clients.
-Our team of commercial leasing lawyers has experience in the courts of Ontario with the kinds of motions and hearings regularly faced in shopping mall lease litigation, including motions for injunctions, stay of proceedings and proceedings for relief from forfeiture.
+Lawyers within our team have experience in the courts of Ontario with the kinds of motions and hearings regularly faced in shopping mall lease litigation, including motions for injunctions, stay of proceedings and proceedings for relief from forfeiture.

-We are also experienced negotiators and can also seek to resolve your dispute without resort to litigation, through mediation and alternative dispute resolution.
+Gilbertson Davis LLP can serve your needs with lawyers who are experienced negotiators and can also seek to resolve your dispute without resort to litigation, through mediation and alternative dispute resolution.

 We are a firm which has more than 30 years of practice in Toronto.
 We are ethical, professional and practical.

 If you have issues concerning shopping mall or other retail leases, please contact Gilbertson Davis LLP to arrange for an initial consultation.